Make the decision.

 Step 5 of 7

-Research shows decisions aligned with your values lead to higher satisfaction — even when outcomes aren't perfect.
-This is the foundation of values-based decision making.
+Decisions aligned with your values lead to higher satisfaction — even when outcomes aren't perfect.

 0 selected